dmlc/xgboost/doc/tutorials/external_memory.rst

 Remarks
 *******

-When using external memory with XBGoost, data is divided into smaller chunks so that only a fraction of it needs to be stored in memory at any given time.
+When using external memory with XGBoost, data is divided into smaller chunks so that only a fraction of it needs to be stored in memory at any given time.
 It's important to note that this method only applies to the predictor data (``X``), while other data, like labels and internal runtime structures are concatenated.
 This means that memory reduction is most